-Generic Scene
+3.12 Generic Scene

-A generic scene in FW4SPL is a visualization feature to visualize several elements like meshes or images in a scene.
+A generic scene in FW4SPL is a feature to visualize elements like meshes or images in a scene.
 The scene is based on VTK.
-The main task of the generic scene is to manage all visualization services of the different elements contained in the scene.
 The generic scene is universal and therefore applicable for diverse visualization tasks.
+It can be seen as fusion of a negatoscope and the 3D model visualization.